Frequently Asked Questions - Student FAQs

 A note taker is another student, recruited by the faculty member, who agrees to provide copies of lecture notes taken during class.
-The note taker may make copies of notes at Student Disability Services or use carbonless note taker paper available at no charge from Student Disability Services.
+The note taker may make copies of notes at Student Disability Services or use carbonless paper available at no charge from Student Disability Services.

 If a student registers with Student Disability Services, will it show up on transcripts and/or diplomas?

 No. The fact that a student is registered with our office or receives reasonable accommodations does not appear on student records.
 Students who receive reasonable accommodations do not receive a modified degree; they have earned the same degree as all other graduates of Texas Tech University.